wilsonmar/drones/ford-sync.md

 Notice the large size of the buttons (___ x ___ pixels) so they are easy to reach by drivers concentrating on the road.

+Notice there are graphic icons within each button so users are not totally reliant on reading and understanding the English words.

 0. Hit the Apps button.
 1. Select the ${TeamName} app.
 0. The video shows what the drone sees.